 It’s a 15-20 scooter ride away from Canggu and most popular at sunset with many tour busses arriving for their last stop of the day.
 Even though you cannot access the temple grounds, the views are amazing and it’s worth discovering the smaller shrines dotted around and you get a nice look of the coast.
 Sometimes there are traditional dances too and of course, there is a tourist village with all sorts of souvenir stalls which I however don’t fancy too much.

-Where to Eat, Drink Good Coffee & Find Free Wifi
+Where To Eat, Drink Good Coffee & Find Wifi In Canggu

 The options are plenty of amazing options to eat, have fantastic coffee and hook up to the Wifi in all areas of Canggu.
 Here are my most favourite picks.